TonyFef/BonusTask/README.md

 Pet-project consisting of HTML-layout, CSS-styles && native JavaScript.

 I had a .json list of characters only.
-Main tast was to create my own web-site to render all the cards and made all design, styles and UI by my own.
+Main task was to create my own web-site to render all the cards and made all design, styles and UI by my own.
 Also, I implemented the function of filtering and search.
 It my first project with own both idea and realization.